Aqraba, Nablus: History and archaeology

 Pottery sherds from Iron Age II, Hellenistic, Roman, Byzantine, Umayyad and Crusader/Ayyubid period, as well as rock-hewn cisterns have been found in Aqraba.
 In 1874 surveyors found near the village rock-cut kokhim tombs.

 Ancient texts referencing Aqraba or the toparchy named after it include 1 Maccabees, Book of Jubilees (Ethiopian version), Pliny, Josephus, documents discovered in the Wadi Murabba'at caves, Mishnah, and Epiphanus' AD 392 work On Weights and Measures (Syriac version), and it is also mentioned in the Tolidah (a Samaritan chronicle compiled in the 12th-19th centuries), and KafPer.

 Late Hellenistic and Roman periods

 During the Second Temple period it was an important town (see Mishna, Ma'aser Sheni 5:2), named by Josephus (37–c.
 100) as Akrabbatá, the capital of a district called Akrabbatène (Wars 3:3, 5).
 Eusebius calls the town 'Akrabbeim and the district Akrabbatinés.

 A few km to the northwest are the remains of a mountaintop Hasmonean-Herodian fortress, at the site known as Khirbet el-'Ormeh.

 Byzantine period

 Aqraba was inhabited by Christians during the Byzantine period.
 A Syriac document notes that the village contained two Byzantine-period monasteries named for saints Titus and Stephan.
 According to local tradition and British scholars, the mosque was built over a Byzantine-period church.
+A sixth-century Syriac letter refers to monasteries of St Stephen and St Titus here.